thtrieu/thtrieu.github.io/_posts/2016-08-08-yolo-tensorflow-graph-buffer-cpp.md

 ### 3.2 `Yolo.py`
 This script contains the class definition of `Yolo`, which calls `./configs/process.py` upon its initialization to parse the required `.cfg` config, so that it knows the structure of the corresponding `.weights` file.
 After that, it dissects this `.weights` file accordingly and store all the parameters into the `layer` attribute.

+The resulting object will then be used as initial variables/constants values to build the corresponding `tensorflow` graph.
+Read more about this in section 3.4

 ```python
 ...